umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/README.md

 ### Registering notification handlers

-Once you've made your notification handlers, you need to register them with the `AddNotificationHandler` extension method on the `IUmbracoBuilder` to run them whenever a notification they subscribe to is published.
+Once you've made your notification handlers, you need to register them with the `AddNotificationHandler` extension method on the `IUmbracoBuilder`.
+This is done to be able to run them whenever a notification they subscribe to is published.
 There are two ways to do this:

 1. In the **Startup** class, if you're making handlers for your site
 2. In a [**composer**](../../implementation/composing), if you're a package developer subscribing to notifications